← Back to Projects

 Solution

 LWW (Last-Write-Wins) CRDT with tombstone records.
-Each node is autonomous; conflicts are resolved by timestamp.
+Nodes replicate state independently; conflicts are resolved by timestamp.
 Tombstones prevent the "resurrection" of deleted records during merges.

 Alternative Rejected